Economy of Northern Cyprus: Embargo, debt and Turkey's role

 Because of its international status and the embargo on its ports, the TRNC is heavily dependent on Turkish military and economic support.
 All TRNC exports and imports have to take place via Turkey, unless they are produced locally, from materials sourced in the area (or imported via one of the island's recognised ports) when they may be exported via one of the legal ports.

 The continuing Cyprus problem adversely affects the economic development of the TRNC.
 The Republic of Cyprus, as the internationally recognised authority, has declared airports and ports in the area not under its effective control, closed.
 All UN and EU member countries respect the closure of those ports and airports according to the declaration of the Republic of Cyprus.
 The Turkish community argues that the Republic of Cyprus has used its international standing to handicap economic relations between TRNC and the rest of the world.

 There are three-year-long programs of financial and economical cooperation between Turkey and Northern Cyprus.
 In 2013, Turkey transferred 430 million Turkish liras to the Turkish Cypriot budget, comprising 5.7% of the GNP, and one-seventh of the state budget.
 The aid from Turkey had decreased from 7.1% of the budget in 2004.
 In addition, 2013 saw a budget deficit amounting to 7.2% of the GNP, and a credit amounting to 6.6% of the GNP was obtained from Turkey.
 Between 2004 and 2013, Northern Cyprus constantly had a budget deficit, peaking at 14.0% of the GNP in 2009.
 This prompted constant borrowing from Turkey, reaching a maximum of 12.2% of the GNP in 2009.
 In December 2014, Northern Cyprus had a total debt of 23 million Turkish liras, 7.5 million liras being external debt to Turkey.
 This amounted to 1.5 times the GDP.

 Economic growth

 Despite the constraints imposed by the lack of international recognition, the TRNC economy turned in an impressive performance.
 The nominal GDP growth rates of the TRNC economy in 2001-2005 were 5.4%, 6.9%, 11.4%, 15.4% and 10.6%, respectively.
 The real GDP growth rate in 2007 is estimated at 2%.
 This growth has been buoyed by the relative stability of the Turkish Lira and a boom in the education and construction sectors.

-The growth was further buoyed by the arrival of North European Home Buyers, investing in holiday villas.
-Over 10,000 British people, including expatriates purchased holiday villas there to live in permanently, or to visit during the summer months.
-These settlers generated over $1 Billion between 2003 and 2007.
+The growth was further buoyed by the arrival of northern European home buyers, investing in holiday villas.
+Over 10,000 British people, including expatriates, purchased holiday villas in Northern Cyprus to live in permanently, or to visit during the summer months.
+These settlers generated over $1 billion between 2003 and 2007.

 Between 2002 and 2007, Gross National Product per capita more than tripled (in current US dollars):